nickmatsnev/ddd/snippets/reverse-a-positive-number.md

 ## Task

-Write a function to reverse a given number.
+Write a function to reverse the given number.

 | Input | Output |
 | :---- | :----- |